artofhuman/activeadmin_settings_cached/README.md

 ```
 ## Model name

-By default the name of the mode is `Settings`.
+By default the name of the mode is `Setting`.
 If you want to use a different name for the model, you can specify your that in `config/initializers/active_admin_settings_cached.rb`:

 ``` ruby
 ActiveadminSettingsCached.configure do |config|